 Teaching children financial literacy skills so they can be money savvy adults is important!
 The question is, where do you even start?
 There are different topics that can be taught at every age, from kindergarten all the way through college.
-American Consumer Credit Counseling has some helpful tips about teaching lessons in managing money for kids!
+As a nonprofit credit counseling agency, American Consumer Credit Counseling has some helpful tips about teaching lessons in managing money for kids!
 Read on for our tips on talking to middle school and high school kids about money management.
 We also have a link to our free e-workbook, Dimes to Riches.

 Managing Money for Kids: The Basics

 When it comes to teaching your middle and high school kids about money, the topics you should focus on at this age are budgeting and saving money.
 With only a few years until they go off to college, they will need to understand these cornerstones of money management.
 They will also need to understand the basics of banking.
 This includes how to open up a bank account and set up automatic savings.
 You can even help them open up their own bank account now!
 Banks require those opening a bank account on their own to be 18 years old, but as a parent, you can be a co-owner of the account.

 Once they have a bank account set up, have them come up with a budget.
 You can show your teen exactly how budgets should be broken down and what percentage of income should go towards each category.
 Even though your child does not have all of those expenses now, it is important that they have an idea of how budgets work in real life.
 Because personal finance classes aren’t typically taught in schools, many high school graduates reach adulthood without ever learning these concepts.
 Talking to them about budgeting, saving, and how banks work is a valuable lesson in managing money for kids.

 Dimes to Riches E-Workbook